Manaus, Brazil: Amazon Rainforest & River Islands: Oct 04—17, 2019

 On relaxing boat trips to bird-rich Amazon riverine islands, we will float through seasonally flooded igapó (black-water) and varzea (white-water) forests where annual floods cause the rivers to rise and fall a staggering 15 meters or more.
 We will seek many unique specialists (known only from these dynamic riverine habitats) and admire the two species of fresh water river dolphins, including the legendary Pink River Dolphin, which has to be seen to be believed!

-One of the many highlights of our trip to this majestic rainforest will be a visit to the famous INPA and Ducke canopy towers where colorful cotingas, macaws, parrots, toucans, puffbirds, jacamars, tanagers, trogons, and primates will pass by at eye level.
+One of the many highlights of our trip to this majestic rainforest will be a visit to the famous INPA and Ducke canopy towers, home to colorful cotingas, macaws, parrots, toucans, puffbirds, jacamars, tanagers, trogons, and primates all at eye level.
 On previous trips here we have seen Harpy and Crested eagles and even the rare Crimson Fruitcrow.

 Magnificent panoramic sunsets; starlit nights along secluded rivers while searching for mythical potoos; gazing upon the breathtakingly clear Milky Way—nothing can fully describe the magic of Amazonia.
 Its mega-biodiversity represents the most complex ecosystem anywhere on earth.